Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

-\begin{remark} In light of the results on second-order inexact oracle algorithms for $(\gamma, 3)$-self-concordant functions in the optimization literature, it is natural to wonder if a version of Theorem~\ref{thm:NNewtonSC} could also be derived for $(\gamma, 3)$-self-concordant functions.
-Indeed, as the examples in Section~\ref{SecExamples} will show, loss functions of interest have been previously proposed which were designed to be $(\gamma, 3)$-self-concordant.
+\begin{remark} In light of results on second-order inexact oracle algorithms for $(\gamma, 3)$-self-concordant functions in optimization, it is natural to wonder if a version of Theorem~\ref{thm:NNewtonSC} could also be derived for $(\gamma, 3)$-self-concordant functions.
+Indeed, as the examples in Section~\ref{SecExamples} will show, loss functions of interest have been proposed which were designed to be $(\gamma, 3)$-self-concordant.
 In fact, the convergence results stated in Theorem~\ref{thm:NNewtonSC} actually hold for $(\gamma, \nu)$-self-concordant losses, for any $\nu \ge 2$: By Lemma~\ref{LemSC2}, the assumption that $\Loss_n$ is $(\gamma, \nu)$-self-concordant, together with Condition~\ref{ass:Hessian}, implies that $\Loss_n$ is also $(\bar{B}^{\nu/2 - 1} \gamma, 2)$-self-concordant. \end{remark} The following proposition can be used to establish \emph{global convergence} under the same conditions as Theorem~\ref{thm:NNewtonSC}.
-It shows that the suboptimality gap of successive noisy Newton iterates decreases geometrically, without assuming a sufficiently close initialization.
+It shows that the sub-optimality gap of successive noisy Newton iterates decreases geometrically, without assuming a sufficiently close initialization.
 The proof is contained in Appendix~\ref{AppThmNewtonGlobal}; the main argument adapts the global convergence analysis of \cite{karimireddyetal2018} for (non-noisy) Newton's method under self-concordance.
-In the statement of the theorem, we abuse notation slightly and use $\tau_{1, R_0}$ to denote the quantity defined in Lemma~\ref{LemSCMult} with $\theta_0$ replaced by the global optimum $\thetahat$.
+This analysis builds on the fact that $(\gamma,2)$-self concordance implies $(\exp(\gamma R_0))$-stable Hessians, where $R_0$ is as stated in Proposition \ref{ThmNewtonGlobal}.
+In the statement of the proposition, we abuse notation slightly and use $\tau_{1, R_0}$ to denote the quantity defined in Lemma~\ref{LemSCMult} with $\theta_0$ replaced by the global optimum $\thetahat$.